ManufacturaInd/manufacturaindependente.org/content/pages/about.md

 * **Community engagement.** Be it through workshops, publications or work with public data, it's more fun to do it with others.

-Areas:
-* Type design and technology.
-We love fonts and what makes them work.
-* Editorial and graphic design.
-* Full-stack web development and design.
-* Code-based design tactics.
-The studio works in different areas, going from print to web design, engaging in both community/cultural projects and commercial work.

 ### Services